You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 Yes

-List of shifts assigned to the resource that occured before the target shift.
+List of shifts assigned to the resource that occurred before the target shift.

 FutureShifts